 When the world is sound asleep, there are fewer emails, fewer phone calls, fewer distractions, and more time for yourself.
 Rising early allows you to engage in important activities such as exercising, meditating, and learning new skills to advance your career.

-If you want to follow the habits of successful people or simply want to make extra money on the side, early morning jobs can help you achieve your goals.
+If you want to follow the habits of successful people or simply want to make extra money on the side, like $200 or even $500 a day, early morning jobs can help you achieve your goals.
+Many of these jobs also work if you’re looking for jobs you can do 1 day a week.

 Here are the best early morning jobs available for early risers.

 Do you spend most of your spare time reading new books and writing stories?
-Perhaps becoming a writer was one of your dream jobs while growing up but you never pursued it because you thought it’s not possible to earn a living out of it.
+Perhaps becoming a writer was one of your dream jobs while growing up, but you never pursued it because you thought it was not possible to earn a living out of it.

 When you work as a freelancer, you’re essentially self-employed.
 You get to decide how many hours you work, when, and where you work.
 You can structure your day to work on projects in the morning and finish work by the afternoon.
 There’s no customer interaction involved so it’s one of the best jobs for introverts.